opsilonn/efrei-m1-mobileDev_WerewolfCompanionApp/README.md

 ### How to use the app'
-IMPORTANT : the project is meant to HELP organize and follow a game, not to direct players likes heeps.
+IMPORTANT : the project is meant to HELP organize and follow a game, not to direct players likes sheeps.

 When launching the App', you have 3 choices :
 * Create a Party by entering the names of the players and choosing the roles available